berdal84/nodable/HOW-TO-BUILD.md

 - `--branch v<major>.<minor>.<patch>` is to target a specific tag, it is recommended to get a stable version.
 You can try a more recent if you wish.
 Browse [tags list](https://github.com/berdal84/nodable/tags).

 ### Install and Build

+Make sure CC and CXX env vars are set to `clang` and `clang++` respectively, since the build script only works with that specific compiler.

 Run the following commands: